-A student may request an incomplete grade from their instructor before the last class day of a course.
-An incomplete generally is not awarded merely because the student has failed to complete the work within the allotted time period, but is given only when there are circumstances beyond the control of the student, such as serious illness and/or family affliction.
-The student must turn in all the completed course work to the instructor by the incomplete deadline, which is four weeks from the last day of the term.
+An incomplete grade is given only when there are circumstances beyond the control of the student (e.g. serious illness and/or family affliction) that make it impossible for the student to complete required coursework before the last day of the term.
+Incomplete grades are a late-semester response to emergent circumstances in the life of a student, thus students may not pre-emptively request incomplete grades in anticipation of potential circumstances or to request an incomplete so early in the term that it would be impossible to meaningfully complete the requirements of the course.
+Students who receive incomplete grades must turn in all course work to the instructor by the incomplete deadline, which is four weeks from the last day of the term.
 The instructor must then submit the final grade to the registrar no later than one week after the incomplete deadline.
 If the incomplete grade is not changed at that time, the final grade will automatically become an "F".

-In compliance with Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA), Northwestern College will provide, on a flexible and individualized basis, reasonable accommodations to students who have a documented disability that may affect their ability to participate in course activities or to meet course requirements.
+In compliance with Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA), Northwestern College will provide, on a flexible and individual basis, reasonable accommodations to students who have a documented disability that may affect their ability to participate in course activities or to meet course requirements.
 Students with disabilities are encouraged to contact both their instructor and the college disability service provider to discuss their individual needs and accommodations.